lschierer/RUT/packages/luke/20051026/europe-and-the-faith.md

 ---

-title: Europe and the Faith
+title: "Europe and the Faith"
 date: 2005-10-26 15:45:33
 tags:
   -  society